run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/portfolio-and-catalog/use/link-activity-to-service-contract.md

         click on "Add" and select the workflow that matches the scenario and click on "Save"

      -  **Unavailability Cost**: Inform the cost per hour, what the organization has to lose in the event of unavailability of the service;

     -  **Availability Agreement**:By clicking on "Link Availability Agreement", you can search and select the SLA agreed between the contract stakeholders;

     -  **Calendar**: To link a calendar to the contract, after click on the area "Calendar", click on "Link Calendar" and search and select the item you want;

     -  **Assessment**: It's the percentage that the contract pays on the contracted Business Service.
 To inform the assessment of the contract, it's necessary to click on "Add assessment" and inform its percentage (indicate a percentage from 1 to 100%) and its payment cycle.

     !!!
 Abstract "RULE"
-        It's not allowed different assessments to the same cycle in the same service/business/contract.
+        - It's not allowed different assessments to the same cycle in the same service/business/contract.

-    !!!
-Abstract "RULE"
-        It's not allowed to register or change assessments to which cycles are not closed.
+        - It's not allowed to register or change assessments to which cycles are not closed.

-    !!!
-Abstract "RULE"
-        It's not possible to delete an assessment to which cycles are not closed with the configurations registered.
+        - It's not possible to delete an assessment to which cycles are not closed with the configurations registered.

 !!! tip "About"